 Once all the players and coaches were lined up on the base paths we would all pause for the national anthem.
 Al Houghton stadium has a giant American flag in left center field which meant that I could get great shots of the flag behind the team lined up on the first base side.

-Keep in mind that because of Covid-19, Little League was not allowing fans to attend these tournaments so most of my photos will show a 90% empty stadium.
+Keep in mind that because of Covid-19, Little League was not allowing fans to attend these tournaments so most of my photos will show a 90% empty stadium (this blog was written in 2021).

 At the conclusion of the national anthem, and if things were running on time, there would be about 5 minutes before game time.
-At this point I would duck back into the tunnel and switch out my lens to my longer 100-400mm to capture game action.
+At this point I would duck back into the tunnel and grab my second camera (another A7III) with my 100-400mm lens to capture game action.

 After the top of the first inning, I would go back behind home plate to get the same shot of the visiting team’s pitcher warming up, then I would go up the first base line and shoot the bottom half of the inning there.